 The Head and Neck Foundation's Fordham School of Translational Medicine

 Our multi-disciplinary, problem solving-focused vision: A school of translational medicine in Otolaryngology, Head and Neck Surgery

-“We’re all about looking after patients, treating clinical conditions, getting some insight into where we’re providing good treatment and understanding where we’re not, so we can work backwards to fill a need,” says Professor Thomas Havas.
+“We’re all about looking after patients, treating clinical conditions, getting some insight into where we’re providing good treatment, and understanding where we’re not, so we can work backward to fill a need,” says Professor Thomas Havas.